alfredomartinezjr/wosostats/resources/definitions.md

 A big chance is a clear-cut goal scoring opportunity where a possessing player is reasonably expected to score.
 These are usually one-on-one chances with the goalkeeper or very close range and generally unpressured shots.

-When deciding if a certain moment is a big chance, consider the following: pressure on a possessing player, position of the player, movement of the player, angle at which the player was facing the goal, position of goalkeeper, and control on the ball.
+When deciding if a certain moment is a big chance, consider the following:

+* Pressure on a possessing player from defenders
+* Position of the player
+* Movement of the player
+* Angle at which the player was facing the goal
+* Position of goalkeeper
+* Control on the ball.

 When a big chance has occurred, log `big.chances.scored` if the possessing player scores.